 Need Help?
 Give us a call.

-Merchant services is a broad term meant to encompass a wide range of functions related to the ability to accept electronic forms of payment, such as credit and debit cards.
+The term “merchant services” is a broad one meant to encompass a wide range of functions related to the ability to accept electronic forms of payment, such as credit and debit cards.
 In today’s business landscape, where a majority of customers prefer to pay with plastic, this type of service is a virtual requirement.

 If you’re in the market for a merchant services provider, one name you might have come across is Worldpay (formerly Vantiv).
 Worldpay is the largest merchant acquirer in the United States by transaction volume, processing over $21 billion in payments in 2016.